OvRcode/ovrride/README.md

     And there's always the sloooooow way using sftp.

-**NOTE:** The .htaccess file will cause issue with a local install.
+**NOTE:** The .htaccess file will cause issues with a local install.
 Comment out every line outside of the BEGIN and END WordPress comments.
 Please DO NOT commit your local version of the .htaccess file to the repo.

 ### OvR Lists: